torch-core/tep-vault-standard/TEPs-Vault.md

 ### Asynchronous Notifications and Security Risks
 **Rationale**: TON is an asynchronous system, making rollbacks or inter-protocol interactions challenging.
 Without standards, integrations become difficult and prone to vulnerabilities, such as those seen in TON from improper use of success/failure payloads.
 Thus, a notification system is essential for vaults, allowing interacting contracts to perform next steps based on outcomes.
 However, this introduces risks if the vault's admin is compromised, enabling forged messages via contract upgrades.
 **Alternatives**: To mitigate, three approaches are recommended:
-1. Use multisig for admin
+1. Use multisig wallet for admin
 2. Implement timelocks for upgrades, with third-party guardians independent of the admin able to cancel
 3. Disable code upgrades entirely.

-Many TON DeFi contracts allow upgrades, but combining (1) and (2) effectively limits attacks.
+Many TON DeFi contracts allow upgrades.
+Combining Point 1 (multisig) and Point 2 (timelocks) is an effective way to significantly reduce the risk of attack, providing robust security for contracts that require upgradeability.

 ### Multi-Asset Support
 **Rationale**: Unlike ERC-4626's single-asset model, TEP-4626 supports multi-assets for two reasons: